Members of H&DAA digging potatoes in the 1920s

 …plus 9 other members of the general committee.

-On the early H&DAA membership cards, issued to all members, was evidence of the patronage from Bristol’s great and good, a portrait of H&DAA’s first President, Colonel George Gibbs (later Lord Wraxall) of Tyntesfield House, who was M.P for Bristol West from 1906 to 1927.
+On the early H&DAA membership cards, issued to all members, was evidence of the patronage from Bristol’s great and good.
+On the right is a portrait of H&DAA’s first President, Colonel George Gibbs (later Lord Wraxall) of Tyntesfield House, who was M.P for Bristol West from 1906 to 1927.

 The Vice Presidents were:~